wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     (3) This section applies whether the debt was paid or satisfied voluntarily or pursuant to legal process.

-    Section 20E: inserted, on 1 February 2002, by [section 20][283] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 20E: inserted, on 1 February 2002, by [section 20][284] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 20E(1): amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).

 ##### 20F Application of Joint Family Homes Act 1964

-*   Nothing in [sections 20 to 20E][84] derogates from the provisions of the [Joint Family Homes Act 1964][264].
+*   Nothing in [sections 20 to 20E][84] derogates from the provisions of the [Joint Family Homes Act 1964][265].

-    Section 20F: inserted, on 1 February 2002, by [section 20][283] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 20F: inserted, on 1 February 2002, by [section 20][284] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

 ## Part 6
 Contracting out

-*   Part 6 heading: inserted, on 1 August 2001, by [section 21(1)][284] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+*   Part 6 heading: inserted, on 1 August 2001, by [section 21(1)][285] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

 #### When persons can contract out

-*   Heading: substituted, on 1 August 2001, by [section 21(1)][284] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+*   Heading: substituted, on 1 August 2001, by [section 21(1)][285] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

 ##### 21 Spouses or partners may contract out of this Act

-*   (1) A husband and wife, civil union partners, or de facto partners, or any 2 persons in contemplation of entering into a marriage, civil union, or de facto relationship, may, for the purpose of contracting out of the provisions of this Act, make any agreement they think fit with respect to the status, ownership, and division of their property (including future property).
+*   (1) Spouses, civil union partners, or de facto partners, or any 2 persons in contemplation of entering into a marriage, civil union, or de facto relationship, may, for the purpose of contracting out of the provisions of this Act, make any agreement they think fit with respect to the status, ownership, and division of their property (including future property).

     (2) An agreement made under this section may relate to the status, ownership, and division of property in either or both of the following circumstances: